KRCR-TV

-KRCR-TV (channel 7) is a television station licensed to Redding, California, United States, serving as the ABC affiliate for the Chico–Redding market.
-It is owned by Sinclair Broadcast Group alongside five low-power stations: Antenna TV affiliate KXVU-LD (channel 17); MyNetworkTV affiliates KRVU-LD (channel 21) and KZVU-LD (channel 22); Univision affiliate KUCO-LD (channel 27); and UniMás affiliate KKTF-LD (channel 30).
-Sinclair also provides certain services to Fox affiliate KCVU (channel 20) under a local marketing agreement (LMA) with Cunningham Broadcasting; however, Sinclair effectively owns KCVU as the majority of Cunningham's stock is owned by the family of deceased group founder Julian Smith.
+KRCR-TV (channel 7) is a television station licensed to Redding, California, United States, serving as the ABC and Fox affiliate for the Chico–Redding market.
+It is owned by Sinclair Broadcast Group alongside KCVU (channel 20), KXVU-LD (channel 17), KRVU-LD (channel 21), KZVU-LD (channel 22), KUCO-LD (channel 27), and KKTF-LD (channel 30).
 The stations share studios on Auditorium Drive east of downtown Redding and maintain a news bureau and sales office at the former Sainte Television Group facilities on Main Street in downtown Chico.
 KRCR's transmitter is located atop Shasta Bally, west of Redding.

 KAEF-TV (channel 23) in Arcata operates as a semi-satellite of KRCR, serving the Eureka market.
 As such, it clears all network programming as provided through KRCR but airs a separate offering of syndicated programming; there are also separate local newscasts, commercial inserts and legal station identifications.
-Although KAEF maintains its own studios (shared with LMA partner KBVU) on Sixth Street in downtown Eureka, master control and some internal operations are based at KRCR's facilities.
+Although KAEF maintains its own studios (shared with KBVU) on Sixth Street in downtown Eureka, master control and some internal operations are based at KRCR's facilities.